 ATV route signs are typically required on state highways in order for ATVs to legally operate on them.
 This is the case with items described in 1 and 3.
 A traffic signing permit is also required from WisDOT.
 The

-form may be filled out by a local government elected official or employee, or a county highway department may fill it out on your behalf.
+form may be filled out by a local government elected official or employee, or a county highway department may fill it out for the local government.
 Send the completed permit application to the

 transportation region office along with a copy of the approved ATV ordinance.
 WisDOT will develop a signing layout, order the signs and related materials, and bill the local government.
-County highway departments usually install the signs because they have expertise with the
+County highway departments will install the signs on state highways since they have expertise with the

-Wisconsin Manual of Uniform Traffic Control Devices (WisMUTCD) and also install most of WisDOT's own signs.
-However, a local government may also install the signs or hire a licensed contractor if either has the same expertise.
+Wisconsin Manual of Uniform Traffic Control Devices (WisMUTCD) and also install most of WisDOT's signs.
+A local government may install the signs on connecting highways, and no traffic signing permit is required.